 Whether you use the complete RightStart Math Set or the RightStart Mathematics Super Saver Set, you will need to supply some household/school items in addition to the items from RightStart.
 These include such things as scissors, colored pencils, a thermometer, a digital clock, and a measuring tape.

 RightStart instructs parents to frequently use the math card games that come with the manipulatives set.
 Think of the card games as you think of phonics readers for a reading program.
 The card games are used up through Level H rather than just for beginners.
-The RightStart math Set includes a Math Card Games book with instructions for more than 300 games plus a DVD with videos demonstrating some of the games.
+The RightStart math Set includes a Math Card Games book with instructions for more than 300 games.
+You can also access online instructional videos for the games for a small charge.

 Periodic assessments are included, but these are often interactive using manipulatives as well as written responses.
 They are not at all like typical tests.